msaniyar/CodeChallange/README.md

 Reference File name and directory are also referred in the appsettings.json file.

+Input and Output directories are created by FileWatcherService if they are not exist.

 ## Solution Run
 Solution can be run directly from Visual Studio (via F5 or Ctrl+F5) after pulling the code and building it.
 Configuration as mentioned above should be changed before running.